jaantollander/masters-thesis/content/40_results.md

 \label{fig:entry-ids-oss-system}
 ](figures/entry_ids_oss_system.svg)

-The Figures \ref{fig:entry-ids-mds-user}, \ref{fig:entry-ids-mds-system}, \ref{fig:entry-ids-oss-user}, and \ref{fig:entry-ids-oss-system} show the counts of various observed entry identifiers in a sample of 113 consecutive 2-minute intervals separated by Lustre server, user ID category (system versus non-system) and entry identifier formatting.
+The Figures \ref{fig:entry-ids-mds-user}, \ref{fig:entry-ids-mds-system}, \ref{fig:entry-ids-oss-user}, and \ref{fig:entry-ids-oss-system} show the counts of various observed entry identifiers in a sample of 113 consecutive Jobstats outputs taken every 2-minutes.
+We separated the figures by Lustre server, system versus non-system user ID, and entry identifier formatting.

 The number of entry identifiers with missing job IDs is substantial compared to the number of correct identifiers.
 We also observe that Jobstats systemically generates malformed identifiers on the OSSs.
 In some conditions, it can create many of them.
 Apart from the previously mentioned issues, we see a lot of entries with system user IDs.
-These entries add much valuable information and thus increase data bloat.
+These entries do not add much valuable information and thus increase data bloat.
-We should either filter them or find ways to combine them into fewer entries.
+We should either discard them or find ways to combine them into fewer entries.

 \clearpage